-It is daunting.
-Period.
-You just got engaged, and now you have the mammoth task of planning your wedding.
-Its something that you dreamed about since your childhood, and its finally happening.
-Its normal for the nerves to set in but we are here to ease your process of kick starting the wedding planning.
+It is daunting that you just got engaged, and now you have the mammoth task of wedding planning.
+It’s something that you dreamed about since your childhood, and it’s finally happening.
+It is normal for the nerves to set in but we are here to ease your process of kick-starting the wedding planning.

 2. Are you having a combined affair or separate wedding functions?
 This is important as having clarity on this will help you streamline your budget needs.

-Now, that you have all the basic information this is the chart which will help you get started
+Now, that you have all the basic information this is the chart that will help you get started

 Wedding venues are booked months in advance sometimes even a year in advance.
 So in case you have a particular venue in mind, ringing them up with your probable D-Day is a wise idea.
-Get a rough estimate of what it would cost to have the wedding indoor vs. outdoor.
-Most venues have both lawn as well as a indoor option.
+Get a rough estimate of what it would cost to have the wedding indoors vs. outdoor.
+Most venues have both lawns as well as an indoor option.

 The key is to have fun while planning the wedding, all along keeping in mind not to cross the given budget.
 If you try and follow the path, you will in time know where to add or subtract in order to get what you want.